chriscamhm/clean_cooking/readme.md

-# Classification Models to Identify Main Cooking Fuel Source in Colombia
+# Classification models to identify main cooking fuel source in Colombia

 ## Overview
 This repository contains the codebase used to evaluate and predict the primary cooking fuel sources of Colombian households.
 Despite widespread access to electricity (94.92%) and natural gas (68%), a significant portion of the population continues to rely on transitional or polluting fuels like firewood.